 The Middlesworth Awards were established to encourage and recognize excellence of analysis, research and writing by Duke University students in the use of primary sources and rare materials held by the Rubenstein Rare Book & Manuscript Library.
 Chester P. Middlesworth (A.B., 1949) of Statesville, N.C., provided funding for Middlesworth Awards.

-- All submissions must be received by May 15, 2014.
+- All submissions must be received by May 15, 2015.
 See individual guidelines for the Aptman Prizes, the Holsti Prize the Middlesworth Awards, and the Rosati Award.

 - Papers or projects completed in Summer 2014, Fall 2014 or Spring 2015 are eligible for the 2015 awards.